Three-body bound states of two bosons and one impurity in one dimension: The model and method

 The Hamiltonian (\ref{eqHamiltonian}) was investigated by several articles \cite{Kartavtsev2009,Happ2019} with $M/m>1$ and is of great interests in recent experiments \cite{Zundel2019}.
-It has been confirmed that at the limitation $|g_0/d_0| \to 0 $ and $|g_0/d_0| \to \infty$, there exists a critical value of the mass ratio $M/m$ at which three-body states emerge and the (2+1)-scattering length vanishes.
+It has been confirmed that in the limit $|g_0/d_0| \to 0 $ and $|g_0/d_0| \to \infty$, there exists a critical value of the mass ratio $M/m$ where three-body bound states emerge and the (2+1)-scattering length vanishes.
 However, previous studies relied on the BOA in strong (weak) coupling limit on the premise of $M/m \gg 1$ \cite{Born1927}.
-At the critical ratio $M/m \to 1$ at which the three-body bound states emerges, the BOA is not proper and leads to the loss of important information on the bound states.
+The BOA is not proper near $M/m=1$ or $M/m<1$, and will lead to the loss of important information on the bound states.

-In this work, we adopt the skill developed in \cite{Nishida2018,Guijarro2018} to transform the Hamiltonian (\ref{eqHamiltonian2D}) into a coupled integral equations.
-Solving these integral equations provides the wave functions for bound states and eigen energies and further gives the full phase diagram of the number of bound states.
+In this work, we adopt the method developed in \cite{Nishida2018,Guijarro2018} to transform the Hamiltonian (\ref{eqHamiltonian2D}) into three coupled integral equations.
+Solving these integral equations provides the wave functions of bound states and eigen energies and further gives the full phase diagram of the number of bound states.
 The time-independent Schr\"odinger equation (\ref{eqHamiltonian2D}) in momentum space reads